 Author: Julia Schindler

 Whether passionate professional, hobby cook or kitchen rookie: cooking is part of everyday life.
 As a passion, hobby, leisure activity with friends and family and only as a duty.
 Especially in view of the Corona crisis, which now makes restaurant visits feel almost like utopia.
 The consequence: we conjure up delicacies for ourselves - sometimes more and sometimes less successfully.
 While selected products such as organic delicacies are already part of the recipe for success, kitchen helpers simplify the preparation of various recipes, simplify everyday life and also give the kitchen a stylish upgrade.

-Particularly important for kitchen helpers: functionality and performance, quality and durability as well as pioneering design.
-More and more companies are therefore committed to cooperating with professionals, selecting robust materials and filigree elaboration of details.
-The result is products that are considered to be of particularly high quality and therefore long-lasting.
-There is no question that longevity is closely linked to the concept of sustainability, as it prevents excessive consumption and waste production.
-Nevertheless: A look at the entire value chain is also important to make environmentally friendly decisions.
-In terms of the circular economy, gadgets made of recyclable or natural materials are therefore preferable.
+Particularly important for kitchen gadgets: functionality and performance, quality and durability as well as pioneering design.
+More and more companies are therefore committed to cooperation with professionals, the selection of robust materials and the filigree elaboration of details.
+This creates products that are considered to be of particularly high quality and therefore durable.
+There is no question that longevity is closely linked to sustainability, as it prevents excessive consumption and waste production.
+Nevertheless: It is also important to look at the entire value chain in order to make environmentally friendly decisions.
+In terms of the circular economy, gadgets that are made of recyclable or natural materials are therefore preferable.

 Only those who cook healthy eat healthy

 As kitchen gadgets come into direct contact with them and therefore with our body for the preparation of our food, special care must be taken when selecting them.
 So they affect not only the cooking experience, but also health.
 To protect the body from the absorption of toxins, it is important to avoid products that contain chemical pollutants.